gluster/gluster-kubernetes/ansible/README.md

 The deploy.yaml playbook uses several Ansible roles:

 1. **bootstrap**: Prepares the target server for further ansible execution by installing python if needed.
-2. **build-heketi**: Checks out `heketi` project from source and builds heketi on the master node.
-We need the built `heketi-cli` binary on the master to communicate with the heketi pod that gets deployed.
-This may not be necessary when heketi posts latest release binaries, see heketi/heketi#627, although it is still useful to build for targets with uncommon architectures.
+2. **build-heketi**: Checks out [heketi](https://github.com/heketi/heketi) project source and builds heketi on the master node.
+The master needs the built `heketi-cli` binary to communicate with the deployed heketi pod.
+TODO: Alternatively, we could grab the binary releases but building from source is useful for targets with uncommon architectures, see heketi/heketi#627.
 3. **gk-prep**: Installs glusterfs-client 3.8 and loads required dm_* kernel modules.
 4. **gk-deploy**: Copies serval files including the gk-deploy script, k8s/ocp templates, and topology file.
 It then runs the gk-deploy script with the -g flag to install a GlusterFS cluster.
 5. **gk-post**: Automatically finds the HEKETI_SERVER_CLI and creates the StorageClass under a user-configured name from group_vars/all.yml.